HL7/US-Core/input/pagecontent/clinical-notes.md

   1. [Pathology (LP7839-6)]
   1. [Radiology (LP29684-5)]

-A DiagnostisReport category query allows a Client to retrieve multiple documents in a single query (see [Support Requirements](#support-requirements)).
+A DiagnosticReport category query allows a Client to retrieve multiple documents in a single query (see [Support Requirements](#support-requirements)).

 The Argonaut project team provided this initial list to HL7 after surveying the participants in Argonaut and the US Veterans Administration (VA).
 They represent the *minimum* set a system must support to claim conformance to this guide.
 In addition, systems are encouraged to support other common notes types such as: